shravanik31/Deep-Learning/HW3/README.md

 The goal for this assignment is to develop a model which takes text paragraph and question as inputs and returns the answer which is in the paragraph.

 Dataset:
 The dataset that is used for this project is the Stanford Question Answering Dataset (SQAD).
+You can download the datasets from the dataset folder.

 Model:
 I used the distilbert-base-uncased model from Hugging Face which is smaller and faster version of BERT.